Wambyat/AutoUpdate-Branches-GitHub-Actions/README.md

 #### This is a way to make all your branches auto update to the latest push on the main branch.
 This uses GitHub actions.

+This repo is a template repo so you can use this to start a new repository.

 #### Just copy the .github folder into your repository. </br>

 #### In ./github/workflows/main.yml replace `<your email here>` with your GitHub email and `<your username here>` with your GitHub username.